-What Is a Porterhouse Steak?
+What is a Porterhouse Steak, Exactly?

 A Porterhouse steak is a premium cut of steak coming from the short loin portion of the cow.
 The porterhouse is a composite steak since it consists of meat from two distinctively different parts of the animal: the tenderloin and the top loin (also called the New York strip).
 Separating the two kinds of meat is the distinctive T-bone in the middle.